 And they’re generally pretty convenient for drivers.
 You can typically pay for parking through an app and virtually refill your parking meter if you need to.

-But you can find parking sensors inside your car, as well.
-This definition refers to self-parking technology or parking assist technology that is built into your car’s operating system.
-And it’s this parking sensor technology that we’re going to take a closer look at, here.
+But you can find parking sensors inside your car as well, with the help of of self-parking technology or parking assist technology that is built into your car’s operating system.
+And it’s this parking sensor technology that we’re going to take a closer look at.

-What we all want is to be able to put the hassle of parking behind us once and for all.
-As we mentioned in our previous article, What is Self Parking, we may have to wait a while until Tesla is ready to roll out their 100% self-parking technology.
+We all want to put the hassle of parking behind us once and for all.
+As we mentioned in our previous article, What is Self Parking, we may have to wait a while until Tesla is ready to roll out their 100% self-parking technology for that vision to become a reality.

 That’s not to say that parking hasn’t become substantially easier in recent years.
 We can all be thankful that advances in parking sensors are helping us park with fewer fender benders and stress than in the old days of checking our blind spots and trusting our own spatial awareness.